How to write a letter to get out the vote

 Many of us are encouraged to vote throughout our lives.
 And not all of them convince us to act.
 How do we move through exhaustion, overwork, disillusionment, distrust, and a huge list of priorities to get to the polls?

 One answer: getting an authentic, heartfelt letter.
-Simply put, Vote Forward has conducted multiple studies since 2017 and found that getting a handwritten letter on voting increases voter turnout.
-Plus, it doesn't take long (just a paragraph!), can be done on your own, and creates space to practice telling your story.
+Vote Forward has conducted multiple studies since 2017 and found that getting a handwritten letter on voting increases voter turnout.
+Plus, it doesn't take that long (just a paragraph!), can be done on your own, and creates space to practice telling your story.

 Action Corner